New Brunswickers Defending their Human Rights

-Three days following the filing of NBASGA’s ‘Science Suit‘, another group of 18 citizens, led by activist Willi Nolan, filed the ‘Peoples Suit’ against the Government of Canada, the Province of New Brunswick and SWN Resources Canada, a shale gas company operating here.
+Three days following the filing of NBASGA’s ‘Science Suit‘, another group of 18 citizens, filed the ‘Peoples Suit’ against the Government of Canada, the Province of New Brunswick and SWN Resources Canada, a shale gas company operating here.

 QUICK LINK: Read more about the Peoples Suit here.

 During the summers of 2011 and 2013, desperate people in the small province of New Brunswick, Canada stood face-to-face with massive seismic thumper trucks owned by a billion dollar American company conducting exploration for shale gas.
 They committed to do what was necessary to protect their land, air and water.
 Before winter 2013 set in, almost 100 people had been arrested during protests and road blockades.

 The people of New Brunswick were not consulted nor did we give permission to the NB Government to allow leasing of 2.5 million acres of private and crown land in the most popular tourism regions of the province – for the exploration and development of an unconventional shale oil and gas industry.